pukalo19/Bellabeat-Case-Study-Google-Capstone-R/README.md

 ```
 So, there are 33 participants in the Activity, Calories, and Intensities datasets.
 24 participants in the Sleep data.
 The real problem is there is only eight participants in the weight dataset, meaning that we are not likely to be able to make a strong reccomendation or decision with only data from eight participants.

-Let's see if there was any major changes in these eight participants weight
+Let's see if there was any major changes in the weight of our eight participants.
 ```
 weight%>%
   group_by(Id)%>%